Boeing responds after Ethiopian Airlines plane crash

 Boeing and the Federal Aviation Administration issued a safety alert last November telling flight crews about the system and how to handle malfunctions, following the crash.

-Muilenburg added that they will “take whatever time is necessary” to make sure the ongoing investigation is completed thoroughly.
+Muilenburg added that they will “take whatever time is necessary” to make sure the ongoing investigation on Lion Air is completed thoroughly.

+A spokesperson for Muilenburg did not immediately respond to FOX Business' request for additional information on the Ethiopian Airlines incident other than releasing a statement.